Critical configurations for three projective views: Critical configurations for three views

-\cref{prop:7_points_critical} makes it clear that most configurations of three cameras and seven points are not critical, and while the conditions do not give an intuitive idea of what positions of the 7 points are valid, it is not hard for a computer to check whether the two conditions are satisfied.

-For the sake of completeness, let us break down what happens if $X$ does not consist of exactly 7 points.
-For 8 or more points, the configurations is critical if and only if it is a subconfiguration of the critical configurations mentioned earlier in the section, i.e. if the points lie on a critical curve or surface.
+For the sake of completeness, we examine what happens if $X$ does not consist of exactly 7 points.
+For 8 or more points, a configuration is critical if and only if it is a subconfiguration of one of the critical configurations mentioned earlier in the section, i.e. if the points lie on a critical curve or surface.
 For 6 or fewer points, the configuration is always critical \cite{6points}, but not maximal, since any configuration is contained in a critical configuration consisting of at least 7 points.
 In particular, the generic 6-point configuration is contained in exactly 3 critical 7-point configurations.

-The critical configurations for three views are summarized in \cref{fig_12critical}.
+The critical configurations for three views are summarized in \vref{fig_12critical}.
+For illustration purposes, the blow-up is not shown, the actual configurations consist of points lying on the strict transform of the varieties depicted in \cref{fig_12critical}.